jpoberhauser/jpoberhauser.github.io/_posts/2021-02-01-fastbook_questionnaires.md

 #### 17. Why can't we always use a high learning rate?

+  * Picking the right learning rate is actually a very important process in training a deep learning model.
+If we use a learning rate that is too high, the model could take steps that are too large and never converge.
+On the other hand, a small learning rate could get stuck in a local minimum or just take way too long to converge.

 #### 18. What is a "gradient"?

 Do you need to know how to calculate gradients yourself?
 Why can't we use accuracy as a loss function?
 Draw the sigmoid function.
 What is special about its shape?